Online Golf Club Fitting – The Process

 The Average Golfer Should Be Familiar With The Following Terms:

-- Shaft flex – The flex rating on the shaft of your golf club reflects the overall ‘stiffness’ of the shaft, or the amount of force that it will require to get the shaft to bend.
+- Shaft flex – The flex rating on the shaft of your golf club reflects the overall ‘stiffness’ of the shaft or the amount of force that it will require to get the shaft to bend.
 A good golf swing will bend the shaft in the downswing to accumulate speed.
 It will not bend the shaft so much that control is lost.
 Golf shafts are rated at ‘Regular’, ‘Stiff’, and ‘Extra Stiff’, with separate categories for ‘Ladies’ and ‘Senior’.
-Generally speaking, you will need to increase stiffness as your club head speed increases.
+Generally speaking, you will need to increase stiffness as your clubhead speed increases.
 Consequently, a player who is able to launch the ball 300 yards from the tee will usually need an extra stiff shaft.
 A player who struggles to hit it 200 will use a regular (or maybe even a senior) flex.
 Using the right shaft flex is one of the key ingredients when trying to maximize your distance from the tee.
 It is also important in your irons for optimizing your ball flight.
 You should already know what shaft flex you are playing with your current set of clubs.

-- Club length – The length of the clubs used will depend not only on your size, but also your ability.
+- Club length – The length of the clubs used will depend not only on your size but also on your ability.
 Better players are able to handle longer clubs easier than less-talented golfers.
 That extra length will equate to additional swing speed.
 Furthermore, club length is something that is only relevant when you are talking about your irons.
 Most woods (including the driver) come in standard lengths and don’t need to be adjusted.
 In terms of irons, it is important to have your clubs at the right length.
 This will ensure you are making proper contact at the turf level.
 Also, clubs that are too long may be prone to hitting fat shots.
 Golf clubs that are too short will require you to hunch over at address just to reach the ball.

 - Lie angle – The lie angle of your club is the angle that is formed between the shaft of the club and the ground.
 Usually, the lie angle will be expressed in terms of plus or minus from standard.
 This is another point that only applies to irons.
 So, you might need clubs that are +2 from standard (likely if you are a tall player).
 If you are short, you may need clubs that are -1.
-Most people will fall within a couple degrees of standard.
+Most people will fall within a couple of degrees of standard.
 It is important that you take the time to get this point just right before you order your next set of irons.

 - Grip size – Grips that are too big for your hands will make it difficult to release the club through impact.
 Grips that are too skinny will allow the club to release and turn over prematurely.
 The ideal grip size for you is a combination of hand measurement and personal preference.
 You should experiment with a few options before picking the one that feels best in your swing.